Patti Adair. Credit: Joshua Langlais

 Deschutes County Commissioner Patti Adair is one step closer to the U.S. House of Representatives after Tuesday night’s primary election.
-A victory in over incumbent U.S. Rep. Janelle Bynum in November would make her the first Deschutes County resident elected to Congress in recent memory — maybe ever.
+A victory over incumbent U.S. Rep. Janelle Bynum in November would make her the first Deschutes County resident elected to Congress in recent memory — maybe ever.
 When asked if she knew whether a Deschutes County Commissioner had ever gone on to Congress, she said, “Honestly, I don’t think so.
 I haven’t asked AI yet.”

 Approaching the end of her second term as Deschutes County Commissioner, Adair, 74, is now vying for Oregon’s 5th Congressional District, which captures the suburbs south of Portland, the eastern side of the Willamette Valley and the western part of Deschutes County including Bend and Redmond.
 Adair on Tuesday defeated Jonathan Lockwood, a former legislative communications strategist, earning 60.2% of the vote.